Transylvania

 The second type you might encounter in Transylvania is fortified churches.
 They are typical for the hilly areas and have defensive elements present equally on the site and in the construction of the church.
 Churches from this category have been restructured by eliminating the lateral sides and building defensive floors above the main side.
 The churches were also surrounded by a fortified area.

-The most remarkable for the complexity of the defensive arrangements are the church from Valea Viilor and the church from Biertan.
-The fortified church from Valea Viilor was transformed into a Gothic style fortified church in the early 16th century.
-The fortified church from Biertan was completed around 1522-1523, on a low hill, and it is a late Gothic type building with two lines of walls.
+The most remarkable for the complexity of the defensive arrangements are the churches from Valea Viilor and Biertan.
+The fortified church from Valea Viilor was transformed into a Gothic-style fortified church in the early 16th century.
+The fortified church from Biertan was completed on a low hill around 1522-1523.
+It is a late Gothic-type building with two lines of walls.

-At Viscri, the most impressive element is the fair and balanced style in which the fortifications are present both in the church and site.
+The most impressive element at Viscri is the fair and balanced style of the fortifications, which are present both in the church and on the site.
 The fortified church from Viscri is a Romanesque chapel fortified in the 16th century with semi-circular arches.
 The walls were strengthened in the 17th century.

 The redoubt churches emerged in the late 15th century and represent the last stage in the evolution of fortified churches.
 These were churches built from the start with strong defensive installations and less fortified enclosures.
-The first redoubt church was built in 1946 in Saschiz, it was finalized in 1525 and has the appearance of a high bastion.
-Other two examples are the churches from Calnic and Darju.
+The first redoubt church was built in 1946 in Saschiz, and it was finalized in 1525.
+It has the appearance of a high bastion.
+The other two examples are the churches from Calnic and Darju.

 Calnic fortified church was initially a chapel transformed by the villagers into a fortified church by raising the walls fitted with two towers.
 In the village of Darju, you can visit the Gothic church which was fortified in 1520 and restructured in the 17th century.